-The Anthropology and Earth Science Department provides a broad-based curriculum that blends the study of people and the Earth to help students understand the influences that have shaped both land and culture.
+The MSUM Department of Anthropology & Earth Science offers three major programs, Anthropology, Geosciences & Earth Science Education.
+It provides a broad-based curriculum that blends the study of people and the Earth to help students understand the influences that have shaped both land and culture.
 Courses are taught by distinguished faculty who are highly active in conducting research and are frequently published in scholarly journals.

 This degree weaves coursework through a variety of majors, with cross-listed classes in anthropology, geosciences, mathematics, biology, chemistry, geology and geospatial analysis, giving you a broad foundation and well-rounded experience to become a highly desired employee or graduate school candidate.